AeroWidescreen/NFSPSHDReflections/README.md

 - OldGPUCompatibility: Vehicle reflections will be rounded to the nearest power of two.
 - Scale : Controls the resolution multiplier of reflections.
 - ImproveReflectionLOD : Increases the level of detail used in reflections.
 - ImproveReflectionSkybox : Increases the quality of the skybox.
+- RestoreDetails : Restores shader effects, road markings, and dynamic shadows to reflections.
+- MissingReflectionFix : Solves a bug that made the bottom chunk of the vehicle reflection disappear.
 - ExtendRenderDistance : Increases the render distance of vehicle reflections.
 - RealFrontEndReflections : Enables real-time vehicle reflections in the front end.
 - RealisticChrome : Makes the chrome materiel more reflective.